Rushyoung/properties_management/readme.md

 G["UI"] --> H
 ```
 #### Base Type
-It should include some commonly used data structures, such as string, list, stack, deque and others.
+It should include some commonly used data structures, such as string, list, dict, map and others.
-All of structures(except str) should get a sizeof the detail data struct, and is should return a void pointer.
+The type of list should get a sizeof the detail data struct, and is should return a untyped pointer.
-The void pointer should be change to the data on its own, then be read and operated.
+Then the untyped pointer should be changed to the data on its own type, then be read and operated.
 #### DateBase Operate
 This is a module for operating databases.
 We assume that the data to be stored is always of string type.